jamestlalocPDX/Library.Solution/README.md

 4. Open this repository from within your terminal and navigate to `HairSalon/`.
 5. Run the command `dotnet restore`.
 6. Run the command `dotnet build`.
-7. If build is successful, run the command `dotnet run`.
+7. If build is successful, run the command `dotnet ef migrations add Initial`.
 If build failed, make necessary updates and repeat `dotnet restore` followed by `dotnet build`.
 8. Use `dotnet run` to generate a local server.
 9. Copy and paste the given `localhost:5000` onto your URL.